 Luckily, there have been a lot of advances in tax preparation over the years (such as e-filing), and there are now a lot of good ways to make sure you don’t end up shooting yourself in the foot.

-Here are 24 ways to protect yourself and your finances when you’re doing your taxes this year.
+Here are 24 ways how to save money while preparing your tax return this year.

 1. Do it electronically.